Types of number plates in India 2026

 In addition, HSRPs feature a 10-digit Permanent Identification Number (PIN) that shall be laser-etched onto the reflective sheeting on the bottom left-hand side of the registration plate, with each character measuring 5 mm in height.
 Additionally, the word 'INDIA' shall appear in blue colour at a 45-degree angle.
 This gives the registration plate an extremely advanced design that will ensure not only security but also prompt identification.

-All vehicle owners were compelled to fit the High-Security Registration Plates (HSRPs) by July 2022.
-Those whose plates were bought before April 1, 2019, had to change them since newly issued plates are already HSRPs.
+HSRPs are now mandatory for all vehicles in India.
+Vehicles registered after April 1, 2019 generally come with HSRPs fitted.
+Older vehicles must be upgraded to HSRP to comply with current rules.
 To replace an existing registration plate, vehicle owners must go through authorised motor vehicle dealers or certified HSRP manufacturers and suppliers.
 However, the process can only take place after the old plate has been surrendered and destroyed.

 The cost of HSRPs, including affixing the plates to the vehicle following the completion of registration, will be included in the price of a new vehicle.
 Dealers are barred from adding any additional or itemised fees for the plates.